Rainnny7/DatabaseLibrary/README.md

 # DatabaseLibrary
-Advanced Database library for MySQL
+Advanced Database library for MySQL and Redis